Laura Iñiguez, Content Manager at Hirebook

 The OKR framework is simple once you understand how it works, and if used correctly, it will help your sales team with far more than acquiring new customers, like high output management, better communication, and alignment to achieve all of your business goals.

-When considering OKRs for sales, there should be a combination of both input and output goals.
+When considering OKRs for sales strategy, there should be a combination of both input and output goals.
 Input goals are tasks and activities that employees have complete control over, like the number of cold calls they make, emails sent, registering leads, etc. These input goals need to be translated into output results like the number of closed sales and revenue generated.

 Crafting Sales OKRs for your Team